 - Never have any smoking materials lit in or near the vehicle when the gas cap is removed or the tank filled. - Never add fuel when the engine is running.
-This is in violation of most state and federal fire regulations and will cause the malfunction indicator light to turn on.
+This is in violation of most state and federal fire regulations and will cause the MIL to turn on.

-NOTE: Tighten the gas cap about one-quarter turn until you hear one click.
+NOTE: Tighten the gas cap about one-quarter turn until 5 you hear one click.
 This is an indication that cap is properly tightened.

-If the gas cap is not tighten properly, the Malfunction Indicator Light will come on.
+If the gas cap is not tighten properly, the MIL will come on.
 Be sure the gas cap is tightened every time the vehicle is refueled.